Child Rights Taskforce – Australia: Reporting to the UN

-The Report also acknowledged that there has been some progress over the past five years.
-Positive developments include: commitment to the National Early Childhood Development Strategy, its implementation of a National Framework for Protecting Australia’s Children, the Plan to Reduce Violence against Women and their Children, and the commitment to Closing the Gap on Aboriginal health and education.
+The reports acknowledge that there is often some progress.
+Developments have included: National Early Childhood Development Strategy, several iterations of a National Framework for Protecting Australia’s Children, the ongoing Plan to Reduce Violence against Women and their Children, and at least public commitments to Closing the Gap on Aboriginal health and education.

-A total of 84 organisations and individuals endorsed the Report in whole or in part.

-The Listen to Children report became the primary reference document to challenge the Australian government representatives when they came before the UN in June 2012.
+At the end of the process of consultation, writing and editing, many organisations and individuals endorse the Report.
+It often becomes a key reference document to challenge the Australian Government on support for children including when it speaks at the UN.

-The Listen to Children report seeks to parallel the Australian Government's report on its implementation of the convention on the Rights of the Child.
+The report offers a valuable comparison with the Australian Government's own reporting on its implementation of the Convention on the Rights of the Child.

 It writes about Australia's legal and administrative implementation of the convention, and on whether the implementation has been effective.
-A summary of its conclusions are as follows:
+An example of its conclusions is as follows:

 Legislation

 The convention on the Rights of the Child creates international benchmarks for child rights.
 However, because the convention is not fully integrated into Australian law, there are no enforceable remedies for many child rights violations in Australia.
 Australia needs nationally consistent legislation based on the convention.